How to use CaliLiv (Neoseiulus californicus) sachets

 - Avoid direct sunlight, it dries the sachets microenvironment and creates excessive heat which can kill the mites quickly.

-- Don't make the release hole bigger for faster release, this will reduce the moisture in the sachet and shorten its life span significantly.
+- Don't make the release hole bigger for faster release.
+A bigger hole will decrease the moisture inside the sachet.

-We recommend releasing the predators immediately upon arrival.
+We recommend placing the sachets in the crop immediately upon arrival.

 If storage is necessary sachets can be stored for 1-2 days at room temperature in a dark, humid place (RH 60% or more).
 Avoid any contact with direct sunlight.

 To achieve optimal results the most important factor is humidity.
 If there isn’t enough moisture in the sachet, the food chain will end and starve the predatory mites.
 The predatory mite eggs and larval stages are also very sensitive to low humidity, constant dry conditions will significantly decrease the egg hatch-ability.
 The relative humidity for sachets needs to be at least 70% or higher.

 How to check if my sachets are still producing predatory mites?